ansorokey/discord-clone/dev-log.md

 `npm i -D prisma`
 `npx prisma init`
 This will add itself to the project, and fill out the env.
 We need to replace the default database location with our own.
 We will use [planetscale](https://app.planetscale.com/)

+Defined a bunch of models in the prisma schema.
+Whenever the schema is modified, we need to run:
+`npx prisma generate` to add schema to node modules `npx prisma db push` creates the schemas in planetscale/whatever database

+now lets install the prisma client
+`npm i @prisma/client`

+After doing some setup that will find a user's server or invite them to open a server, we can run `npx prisma studio` to view the current database.
+Really cool!